-As of 20 November 2014, this is still a rough draft, but most of the stuff should be here.
+As of 29 April 2017, this is still a rough draft (original post 2014), but most of the stuff should be here.

 I’ve setup Ari’s Amazon Wishlist so that Amazon can handle all the details… For links outside of Amazon below, unless you know me personally there is no way of handling that right now… That wishlist doesn’t include everything, like Steam gift cards.

 Ari is a gamer, so he enjoys video games and board games.
 We tend to keep him away from the violent first person shooters.